 The National Office for Professional Standards has recently reviewed the Safeguarding Workshop for Parishes and community organisations.
 The workshop continues to raise our awareness and understanding of safeguarding and what we need to do to create safer parish communities.
-We have participated in a nationwide trial of this new interactive workshop.
-Feedback is being sent from the different dioceses back to NOPS.
-Once the feedback is in place the new workshop will be ready to go.
-This workshop can be offered in person and on Zoom.
-Dates for the Workshops will be arranged as soon as the new Safeguarding Workshop is ready to go.
+There has been a nationwide trial of this new interactive workshop and it is now being rolled out through the country.
+There is a single workshop, and it can be offered in person or on Zoom.
+The plan is to offer the workshop throughout the Diocese.

 Who should do the Workshops

 Attending safeguarding workshops is a requirement for all those who work with children, youth or vulnerable adults.
 If you are involved in ministry as a volunteer/worker in any of your parishes or ethnic communities you need to complete the safeguarding requirements which includes attendance at Safeguarding Level 1 Workshop.
 Workshops will continue over the winter months in Dunedin, Oamaru and Invercargill Parishes.

 You could be involved in any of the following ministries/roles: